-Carlini and Wagner summarized the distance metrics used in the previous related work and proposed a new attack strategy with $L_0, L_2, L_\infty$ norm, named C\&W's Attack \cite{carlini2017towards}.
-By optimising the penalty term and distance metrics, the three different $L_{p}$ norm attack have been proposed correspondingly, as the formula below:
+Carlini and Wagner \cite{carlini2017towards} summarized the distance metrics and proposed a new attack strategy with $L_0, L_2, L_\infty$ norm, named C\&W Attack.
+By optimizing the penalty term and distance metrics, attacking strategies driven by different $L_{p}$ norms have been expressed as follows:

-where $L_p$ norm penalty ensures that the added perturbation $\varepsilon$ is small.
-The same optimization procedure with different \textit{L-norm} can achieve the similar attacks with a modified constraint $g(x+\delta)\neq y$.
+where $L_p$ norm penalty ensures the small quantity of added perturbation $\varepsilon$.
+The same optimization procedure with different \textit{L}-norm can conduct similar attacks with a modified constraint $g(x+\delta)\neq y$.